 I knew that white plastic dryer hoses were bad and had previously replaced ours with the flexible foil hose.
 But, I felt duped when Matt showed what happens to those “foil” hoses.
 First, what I didn’t realize is that those shiny metal hoses aren’t foil!
 They are made of flammable plastic.
 Go ahead, run to your dryer right now and see what type of duct work you have — I’ll wait.
 If it is white or shiny foil, I’ll show you how to replace it with semi-rigid duct to keep you and your home safe from a dryer fire.
 This is an easy tutorial, you can definitely do this (if your exterior dryer vent is on the 2nd floor, you can keep the same vent and just replace the hose.)

-- Semi-Rigid Transition Dryer Duct
+- Semi-Rigid Transition Dryer Duct (this kit comes with trim plate and exterior vent)

 - 2 Adjustable Duct Elbows